A home's assessed value and its market value may differ by tens of thousands of dollars, sometimes creating financial surprises.

 What is market value in real estate?

 Think of market value as the price tag the real estate market puts on your home right now.
-While assessed value stays relatively static, market value shifts constantly—sometimes daily—based on buyer interest, economic conditions, and local housing trends.
+While assessed value may stay about the same for a few years, market value shifts constantly, sometimes daily, based on buyer interest, economic conditions, and local housing trends.

 - Real estate agents who conduct comparative market analyses to price listings competitively